 She has served on numerous NIH committees and currently serves as a member of the Clinical and Integrative Cardiovascular Science Study Section and the American Heart Association's Cardiac Biology and Regulation Committee.
-Dr. Sweitzer was named editor of Circulation: Heart Failure, beginning July 1, 2017.
+Dr. Sweitzer was named editor-in-chief of Circulation: Heart Failure, as of July 1, 2017.
 One of the most widely respected cardiology journals published, its impact ranking is 11 out 139 journals.
 She is a liaison to the AHA’s Heart Failure & Transplantation Committee of the Council on Clinical Cardiology for a term from July 1, 2017 to June 30, 2019.

 Previously at the University of Wisconsin in Madison, Dr. Sweitzer was Director of numerous programs, including clinical research, quality, and medical director of heart failure and transplant cardiology.
 She also led the Cardiovascular Medicine Fellowship Program.

 2001-2011, Assistant Professor of Medicine, University of Wisconsin